 TAM SAM SOM Template

-According to MIT’s Global Startup Labs program, the best way to calculate total addressable market is by running a bottom-up analysis of an industry.
-A bottom-up analysis involves counting the total number of customers in a market (which you can do by adding up the amount of customers each company in this market has) and multiplying that number by the average annual revenue of each customer in this market.
+The best way to calculate total addressable market is by running a bottom-up analysis of an industry.
+A bottom-up analysis involves counting the total number of customers in a market and multiplying that number by the average annual revenue of each customer in this market.

 To calculate your serviceable addressable market, count up all the potential customers that would be a good fit for your business and multiply that number by the average annual revenue of these types of customer in your market.

 Divide your revenue from last year by your industry’s serviceable addressable market from last year.
 This percentage is your market share from last year.
 Then, multiply your market share from last year by your industry’s serviceable addressable market from this year.